Ada-Developers-Academy/LessonPlanning/lessons/02_attributes_inheritance.md

 * Overwrite some methods defined in Animal in your Dog class.
 What happens?
 * If Animal has an `attr_accessor :size`, but Dog does not, what happens when you try to set a dog's size?
 * What error do you get if you try to call a method that doesn't exist on an animal (i.e. `sammy_the_snake.bark`)?

+## Side Note: String Concatenation versus Interpolation
+While working through Learn to Program, you may have noticed that you're stringing a lot of strings together with `+`.
+This can be tedious and dangerous - if you've accidentally added a number to a string (`puts "hello" + 2`), you've encountered an error like:
+<pre><code>
+TypeError: can't convert Fixnum into String from (irb):1:in `+' from (irb):1 from /Users/elise/.rvm/rubies/ruby-1.9.3-p392/bin/irb:16:in `<main>'
+</code></pre>

+Up until now, we've used string concatenation.
+We're adding strings together, and every piece that's added on *has* to be a string before it's added.
+It's perfectly valid to write `puts "hello" + 2.to_i`, but sometimes you can forget to add the `.to_i`.

+An alternative to this is String Interpolation.
+This allows us to put numbers, variables straight into our strings, without worrying about what type they are.
+<pre><code>
+puts "hello#{2}"
+</pre></code>
+<pre><code>
+a = 2
+puts "hello#{a}"
+</pre></code>

+In these examples, we're asking Ruby to stringify what's being interpolated, then add it into our string.
+Both are identical to `"hello" + 2.to_s`.